 This workshop will introduce the application of multichannel functional electrical stimulation (FES) for gait rehabilitation.
 Students will learn how muscle synergy quantification can be used to drive FES and assess rehabilitation outcomes.
 The workshop will also introduce methods for designing a personalized synergy-based FES strategy.
 Through hands-on activities, Students will record and process electromyography (EMG) signals, compute muscle synergies, and reconstruct activation profiles targeting specific muscle synergies.
 They will also gain practical experience applying synergy-based FES using advanced devices provided by the organizers.
 Additionally, the workshop will provide clinical perspectives on the use of synergy-based FES, including its potential and challenges for improving gait rehabilitation in individuals with neurological disorders.

-Hosted by: The Chinese University of Hong Kong: Prof. Vincent Cheung; Politecnico di Milano: Prof. Emilia Ambrosini; Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Jackson Levine, Xin Yu;
+Hosted by: The Chinese University of Hong Kong: Prof. Vincent Cheung, Xiaoyu Guo; Politecnico di Milano: Prof. Emilia Ambrosini; Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Jackson Levine, Xin Yu

 WS1 Day 1: Muscle Synergies During Gait